 From low elevation lakes to high elevation peaks.
 From the Sierra National Forest to the Stanislaus National Forest.
 Mountain biking, skydiving, and white water rafting.
 Fishing and bird watching.
-Wine tasting and even olive oil sampling, Yosemite Mariposa County is the home to countless activities and the best things to do near Yosemite.
-We’ve taken the liberty of giving you 100 things to do in Mariposa County outside of Yosemite National Park to get you on your way to your own adventure.
+Wine tasting and even olive oil sampling, Yosemite Mariposa County is the home to countless activities and the best things to do in Yosemite and the surrounding area.
+We've taken the liberty of giving you 100 things to do in Mariposa County outside of Yosemite National Park to get you on your way to your own adventure.

 All Across Mariposa County